 At Okayama Korakuen, there are usually many events being held all the time.
 For example, during the night there is a special late-night garden opening event called "Garden of Dreams", which takes place in Spring, Autumn, and Summer where the entire garden is lit up.
-Surely this sight of a traditional Japanese garden lit up into a mystical scene which fascinate anyone and everyone.
+Surely this sight of a traditional Japanese garden lit up into a mystical scene that fascinates anyone and everyone.

-Some of the other events include the opening of the teahouse and other building which are usually closed to the public, also including the setting free of the red-crowned crane which are being raised within the garden, each and every event has it's own charm.
+Some of the other events include the opening of the teahouse and other buildings which are usually closed to the public, also including the setting free of the red-crowned crane which are being raised within the garden, each and every event has its own charm.